LLNL/uberenv/docs/sphinx/index.rst

 ``{spack_config_paths}/{platform}``, where: ``{platform}`` must match the platform determined by uberenv (`darwin` on OSX). ``{spack_configs_path}`` can be specified in the json config file.

 You may instead use the ``--spack-env-file`` option to enforce the use of a specific Spack Environments File.
+This file does not need to be called ``spack.yaml`` if you wish to call it some thing else, like according to its platform for example.
 See the `Spack Environments (spack.yaml) <https://spack.readthedocs.io/en/latest/environments.html>`_ documentation for details.

 When run, ``uberenv.py`` check outs a specific version of Spack from github as ``spack`` in the destination directory.
 It then uses Spack to build and install the target packages' dependencies into